anebz/cloud/Accreditations/aws_developer_associate.md

 Amazon's DNS service, maps domain names to IP addresses (EC2 instances, load balancers or S3 buckets).
 For a specific domain name, specify CNAME.

+### Internet Gateway

+For internet connectivity to be established in an EC2 instance:

+* The network ACL associated with the subnet must have rules to allow in/outbound traffic on port 80 and 443.
+* The route table in the instance's subnet must have a route to an Internet Gateway

+The instance's subnet is always associated with a route table, and can only be associated with one route table at a time.

+> ACM

+HTTPS is a contributor to the high CPU load.
+To reduce it, configure an SSL/TLS certificate on an ALB via ACM.
+This is needed to create an HTTPs listener.
+And then, create an HTTPS listener on the ALB with SSL termination.

 ## IaaS: CloudFormation

 AWS resources defined in a YAML script.
 CF should be used for VP configs, security groups, LBs, deployment pipelines, IAM roles.
 DynamoDB tables, Kinesis streams, AutoScaling settings or S3 buckets are better managed in another way.

-* **Transforms** are used to reference code located in S3 and also for specifying the use of the Serverless Application Model for Lambda deployments
+* **Transforms** required field. if this is used, it means the document is a SAM template
-* **Resources** section defines the resources and their properties
+* **Resources** required field. defines the resources and their properties
 * **Conditions** section includes conditions that control whether certain resource properties are assigned a value during stack creation or update
-* **Parameters** section is optional, to pass values to the template at runtime
+* **Parameters** to pass values to the template at runtime.
+Does not allow conditions
+* **Mappings** of keys and values that can specify conditional parameter values.
+You can match a key to a corresponding value by using the `Fn:FindinMap` intrinsic function in the resources and outputs sections
+* **Outputs** declares output values that you can import into other stacks, return in response or view on CF console.

+Intrinsic functions in templates are used to assign values to properties that aren't available until runtime. `Ref` returns the value of the specified parameter or resource, but cannot import values. `!GetApp` returns the value of an attribute from a resource in the template.
+For the map of the base AMIs, you must invoke the `!FindinMap` function with the map name, toplevel key and secondlevelkey. `!FindinMap` returns the value corresponding to keys in a two-level map that is declared in the Mappings section

 if part of the CF deployment fails due to a misconfiguration, CF rollbacks the entire stack.
 If one of the resources in a stack can't be created, previously created resources get deleted and the stack creation terminates.
 Termination Protection stack option prevents accidental deletion of an entire CloudFormation stack.

 Nested stacks allow you to re-use the CF code, useful for frequently used configs.
 By saving the CF template in s3, you can reference it in the resources section of any CF template using the stack resource type.

+If Stack B and Stack C depend on Stack A, stack A must be deleted last.
+All imports must be removed before deleting the exporting stack.
+You can't delete Stack A first because it's being referenced in the other Stacks.

 With a cross-stack reference, you can export resources from one AWS CF stack to another.
 With a cross-stack reference, owners of the web app stacks don't need to create or maintain networking rules or assets.
 For this, use the Exports output field to flag the value of VPC from the network stack.

-For the map of the base AMIs, you must invoke the `!FindinMap` function with the map name, toplevel key and secondlevelkey.

 ## Storage and databases

 ### S3

-Serverless storage service.
+Serverless storage service, best suited for objects and BLOB data.
 A single PUT can upload objects up to 5GB.
 For uploading larger files, use multi-part upload.
 Data can be secured with access control lists in file level (ACL) and bucket policies in bucket level.
 Users can download a private file directly from a static website hosted on S3 by a pre-signed URL link on the site.

 To minimize upload speed, use S3 transfer acceleration.
 S3 has a pricing for every TB for month.
 With many requests, request pricing gets high.
 For log files, if objects change frequently it needs update buffering.
 Avoid using reduced redundancy and don't use S3 for static web hosting, since HTTPS is not allowed.